one-way-ministries/one-way-ministries.github.io/_posts/2004-01-01-church-on-the-rock.md

 title: 'Church on the Rock'
 date: 2004-01-01 13:26:34
 categories: endorsements
-lead_text: 'Church on the Rock - Blantyre Malawi'
+lead_text: 'Blantyre Malawi'
+featured_image: /images/Falls.jpg
 ---

 I, on behalf of our pastors and churches in Malawi and Mozambique would like to thank the Lord for your Ministry.
 We